Why can a man be infertile?

 Seminal fluid is produced mainly in the seminal vesicles, glands that can produce 80% of it and contains mainly fructose, amino acids, protein, Vitamin C, phosphorus and potassium.
 It is interesting to appoint its contents in prostaglandins whose function is to prevent a woman’s body reject the sperm as something strange.

-Another major portion of it is produced by the prostate and contains mostly citric acid phosphatase, and other minerals such as zinc, sodium, calcium, potassium, etc. A smaller portion of this fluid is produced by the glands of Cowper and Littre and whose content is composed of mucoprotein whose function is to lubricate the urethra for the semen can slide more easily.
+A smaller portion of this fluid is produced by the glands of Cowper and Littre and whose content is composed of mucoprotein whose function is to lubricate the urethra for the semen can slide more easily.

 Main causes of male infertility